All of the things that Google won't tell you about hair thinning.

 Ketoconazole: There’s growing evidence that an overpopulation of normally occurring bacteria and fungi might partly be to blame for the inflammation that leads to thinning hair.
 Ketoconazole, the active ingredient in Nizoral, is an anti-fungal that reduces dandruff-causing fungi and may also positively impact hair growth by reducing inflammation around the follicle and clearing DHT.

 Azelaic Acid: A newcomer to the scene, azelaic acid seems to have potent antimicrobial and anti-inflammatory properties.
-It’s also being used to treat acne, rosacea, and thinning hair.
+It’s also being used to treat acne, rosacea, as well as thinning hair.

 Priority 3: Address Thinning Skin and Scalp Health